SENSAAS/sensaas/README.md

 here the mean of the score of the target and of the aligned source will be used to rank solutions and to fill matrix-sensaas.txt

-2. If you want to repeat in order to find alternate alignments when they exist (eg: aligning a fragment on a large molecule):
+**2. If you want to repeat in order to find alternate alignments when they exist (eg: aligning a fragment on a large molecule):**

   		python meta-sensaas.py molecules-target.sdf molecules-source.sdf -r 100